opi-lab/sci-writing/README.md

-## A Gentle Introduction to Scientific Writing
+## Scientific Article Writing

 Andrés G. Marrugo, Ph.D.
 *Universidad Tecnológica de Bolívar*

-September, 2022
+August, 2023

 ##  Aims and Scope

-This short course introduces undergraduate students on the craft of scientific/academic writing.
-There will be several short surveys and short writing exercises during the course.
+This course introduces graduate students on the craft of scientific article writing.

 ### Course Goals:
 - To understand the difference between scientific writing and other types of writing.